c0xc/fedora-release-upgrade-gui/README.md

 > There's currently no check in the script that would determine if the next release version is a stable release.
 > **An upgrade to an unstable release is not recommended**.
+> Even though personal files are not touched during a release upgrade, **it is recommended to have a backup.**